 What kind of ancient entities lurk on the Emerald Isle?

-It’s been more than a minute since I last checked in on Ghost Adventures.
+It’s been more than a minute since I last checked into Ghost Adventures.
 So, it’s time to get spooky.

 Ghost Adventures: Ireland’s Celtic Demons is a two-hour special that aired on All Hallows’ Eve, which features the paranormal investigators visiting Ireland to explore the dark origins of Halloween, which date back to 500 B.C. and learn about the region’s ancient legends.